helidon-io/helidon/docs/mp/health.md

 ## Usage

-Helidon implements [MicroProfile Health][microprofile-health] Specification.
+Helidon implements [MicroProfile Health][microprofile-hea] Specification.
 The spec prescribes how external tools probe a service’s health checks and how you implement health checks as part of your microservice that are specific to your service’s needs.

 ### Concepts - Liveness, Readiness, and Startup Checks